 This landscape reminds me very much of the work of Peter Henry Emerson.
 The images I find most interesting are those I developed in Silver FX antique plate filter.
 The filter needs quite a lot of adjustment, but through reducing the white vignette, altering its centre point and then adding control points to darken and add contrast and structure on focal points to guide the eye in, some interesting ‘nostalgia images’ can be created from quite ordinary colour photos.

 Tonal monochrome and colourisation

-For the images so far accepted as stock photos on Shutterstock see Shuttertock Orford Marshes gallery.
-Feature image was my first ever Shutterstock sale – all of 0.25c – to someone from Isleham in Suffolk.
+For the images of Orford Marshes accepted as stock photos on Shutterstock see Shutterstock Orford Marshes gallery.
+The last tinted image above was my first ever Shutterstock sale – all of 0.25c – to someone from Isleham in Suffolk.

 I develop these images further in:

 Assignment 4.1.1 Edgescapes: Drifting Edges as a series of ‘printscapes’ in different printmaking media, informed by sketchbooks and social and environmental context from discussions with local people and background research.
 Together with images from other locations along the Suffolk coast.

 Assignment 5.1.3 A Very British Day Out : I had started to develop a photobook and web gallery on Orford Ness, but I needed a Photography Permit from National Trust to fully develop and promote these photos in published form.